eformat/openshift-advanced-audit/README.md

 ### Examples

-The folder `./audit-logs` contains some generated audit logs from a `oc cluster up` lab (default admin, developer users)
+The folder `./audit-logs` contains some generated audit logs from a `oc cluster up` lab (default admin, developer users) - see `./test.sh`

 ```
 -- tests